7 Facts from our Xcode Life Review

 They can also be purchased in the following bundles, often for a discounted price:

 - Best Seller Pack ($49) includes nutrition, fitness, health, allergy, and skin.

 - Super Pack ($89) includes nutrition, fitness, health, allergy, skin, precision medicine, and methylation.

 - Mega Pack ($99) includes all 9 individual report packages.

 The company appears to have previously offered ancestral reporting services.
-However, this option no longer appears in its shop.
+However, this option is no longer available.

 How to use Xcode Life

 23andMe, Ancestry DNA, Family Tree DNA (FTNDA), MyHeritage DNA, Living DNA, Genes for Good, Helix, Gene by Gene, We Gene, Gencove, Vitagene, Invitae, Color, Affymetrix, Ambry Genetics, Others.

-Depending on the DNA data file size, getting started takes just a few minutes.
+Depending on the raw DNA file size, getting started takes just a few minutes.
 After creating an Xcode Life login, simply purchase an individual report or a bundle using a credit card or PayPal.
-Then upload one of the raw DNA file types (e.g. 23andMe, AncestryDNA, VCF, etc.) to the website.
+Then upload your file to the website.

 Review of Xcode Life Reports

-This is the central part of our Xcode Life review, where we will examine the provided reports.
+This is the central part of our review, where we examine the reports from Xcode Life.
 These are separated by category.
 Users can select which raw data analysis and report they want.
+All reports are curated from peer reviewed scientific studies.

-We used Xcode Life to order a Gene Nutrition analysis of publicly available DNA raw data.
+We ordered a Gene Nutrition analysis of publicly available DNA raw data.

-This report is advertised with “Same Day Delivery.”
+This report is advertised as “Same Day Delivery.”
 It took about 10 hours for the analysis to be completed.
 While this is “same day,” it is worth noting that competitors, such as Genetic Genie and Promethease, provide results within just a few minutes.

 However, we found that the results are easier to understand than competing sites.
 We received a 26-page PDF via email.

 For example, in this specific one, Xcode Life shares that “53% of Mexican Americans are lactose intolerant.”
 The next page defines some key terms, answering questions such as “What does the term ‘average’ mean in the report?”